 The SEPP Objective for visibility reducing particles is based on aesthetic considerations.
-The Objective is measured as local visual distance (which is degraded by airborne particles smaller than $2.5~\mu m$ in diameter) and states that the LVD should be at least 20~km.
+The Objective is measured as local visual distance (which is degraded by airborne particles smaller than 2.5 μ m in diameter) and states that the LVD should be at least 20 km.
 The Goal is that the Objective be exceeded for no more than 3 days per year per site.
 The Goal has been breached at one or more sites every year since the commencement of the LVAMN.
 Low LVD measured at ground level has been found to occur mainly in calm, stable conditions which result in the accumulation of pollution from ground based sources (Joynt, 1988).

-The SEPP Objective of 20 km was exceeded on 31 separate days during the year.
-The objective was breached at Moe on 9 days, at Traralgon on 25 days, and at the rural station, Rosedale South, on 14 days.
-Breaches occurred at all three stations on 6 days, and at two of three stations on 5 days, indicating widespread visibility degradation on these 11days.
-The remaining 20 exceedences occurred at only one station on each given day, indicating a greater likelihood that these were due to local sources.
+The SEPP Objective of 20 km was exceeded on 38 separate days during the year.
+The objective was breached at Moe on 25 days, at Traralgon on 23 days, and at the rural station, Rosedale South, on 11 days, (total of 59days).
+Breaches occurred at all three stations on 7 days, and at two of three stations on 7 days, indicating widespread visibility degradation on these 14 days.
+The remaining 24 exceedences occurred at only one station on each given day, indicating a greater likelihood that these were due to local sources.

-Prescribed burning activities caused these impacts on 17 days over March, April and May.
-The remaining exceedences occurred at Moe and Traralgon during the evening or early morning and were due to local urban (household and traffic) emissions.
+Bushfire activity and/or planned burning activities caused these impacts on 8 days over January, February, March and April.
+With the exception of one exceedence at Rosedale South during October, the remaining exceedences occurred at Moe and Traralgon during the evening or early morning and were due to local urban (principally household and traffic) emissions.